-In addition to his service at BIS, Mr. Hull served at the Department of Commerce as a deputy general counsel, as well as the Acting Assistant Secretary for Legislative and Intergovernmental Affairs.
-In those roles, he led the Department’s efforts with congress in the areas of international trade, supply chain security, economic development, and commercial space, to name a few.
+While leading the Bureau of Industry and Security (BIS), in addition to export controls, Cordell had a prominent role in supply chain security, activities with the Committee on Foreign Investment in the United States (CFIUS), and investigations into imports for potential national security risk.
+He also served at the Department of Commerce as a deputy general counsel, as well as the Acting Assistant Secretary for Legislative and Intergovernmental Affairs.
+In those roles, he led the Department’s engagement with congress in the areas of international trade, supply chain security, economic development, and commercial space.

 Before his time in the Executive Branch, Cordell served in senior-level positions in the House of Representatives.
 While serving as the General Counsel of the House Permanent Select Committee on Intelligence, he was responsible for the legal components of the committee’s work across the Intelligence Community.
 He was also the committee’s lead on legislative efforts to reform the export control laws and CFIUS authorities.